-1 While you are still young, keep thinking about God, who created you.

-Do that before you are old and you experience many troubles, during the years when you say, and it will seem that the rain clouds always return quickly after it rains.
+- 1 While you are still young, keep thinking about God, who created you. - Do that before you are old and you experience many troubles, - during the years when you say, - "I no longer enjoy being alive." - 2 When you become old, the light from the sun and moon and stars will seem dim to you, and it will seem that the rain clouds always return quickly after it rains.